Recommended worming guidelines for pets

 Read More

-Antifreeze toxicity
+Antifreeze toxicity in pets

 Winter is the time of year when everything freezes- but hopefully not your car!
 It’s a good time for a reminder about antifreeze toxicity in pets.
 Antifreeze (or ethylene glycol) is a substance found in engine coolants that prevents the fluid from freezing.
 It has a very sweet taste, so animals, especially cats, are very…